gottacatchenall/ms_false_negatives/README.md

 Regression Tree (BRT), Random Forest (RF), Decision Tree (DT)), and one naive model from classic statistics (Logistic Regression (LR)).
 Each of the ML models are bootstrap aggregated (or bagged) with 100 replicates each.
-We partition the data into 80-20 training-test split, and then seed the training data with false negatives at varying rates, but crucially do nothing to the test data.
+We partition the data into 80-20 training-test splits, and then seed the training data with false negatives at varying rates, but crucially do _nothing_ to the test data.
 We fit all of these models using MLJ.jl, a high-level Julia framework for a wide-variety of ML models [@Blaom2020MljJul].
 We evaluate the efficacy of these models using two common measures of binary classifier performance: the area